 - To see the logs that match a pattern, click the + magnifying glass.

 - To see only the logs that don’t match a pattern, click the - magnifying glass.

-You’ll be taken to the Discover tab, where you’ll see the logs that match your filter.
+You’ll be taken to the Logs tab, where you’ll see the logs that match your filter.